SmartArduino/XPT/README.md

 Hi, everyone, Thanks very much for your order in my shop.
 Please copy the following link to your computer, and open it in your computer browser to download the pdf files.
+You also can watch the following videos to install the tank chassis.
+Thanks.

 https://github.com/SmartArduino/XPT

+# Watch Videos

 ## How to install SR03 tank platform
 [watch the video](https://youtu.be/od4h0dyjrQA)